NaoY220/cse15l-lab-reports/labReport2.md

                 }
             }

---> For the class ChatServer, there is `public static void main(String[] args) throws IOException` for getting the command-line in terminal. `String[] arg` receive the input in the terminal after the string `java ChatServer`.
+--> For the class 'ChatServer', there is `public static void main(String[] args) throws IOException` for getting the command-line in terminal. `String[] arg` receive the input in the terminal after the string `java ChatServer`.
 For example, I entered `java ChatServer 2040` in terminal, then `2040` will be passed into `args[0]`.
 There is `IOException check` if there is argument in terminal or not.
 If there is no command-line argument, it will display `error message`.
 Otherwise, the one argument which is number will be passed to the `port`.
 Then, the port and the new object `Handler` in `ChatServer.java` will be passed as parameter of `start()` method in `Server.java`.

             class ChatServer {
               public static void main(String[] args) throws IOException {